Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-can mirrors contain photons? like a bdfl!!! :D containing antimatter containments; enough resolutionary samples, and we can see the bigger picture, even iff it's not (anti)photons (they are like self-observing; we wære observed from the place outside of the (meta)possibilities; possibilities are always possibilities∘possibilities),.. antidualities v antiwaves v antiparticles v lightmatter v.. does s/quantum eraser/cosmic ray magnet/ filter stuck pixels? iff it doesn't work all the (sspace)ttime, then it isn't very important; i want to see lhc level of commitment towards beating the averages, instead of waiting around for an occasional superstitious cosmic ray
+can mirrors contain photons? like a bdfl!!! :D containing antimatter containments; enough resolutionary samples, and we can see the bigger picture, even iff it's not (anti)photons (they are like self-observing; we wære observed from the place outside of the (meta)possibilities; possibilities are always possibilities∘possibilities),.. antidualities v antiwaves v antiparticles v lightmatter v.. does s/quantum eraser/cosmic ray magnet/ filter stuck pixels? iff it doesn't work all the (sspace)ttime, then it isn't very important; i want to see lhc level of commitment towards beating the averages (%), instead of waiting around for an occasional superstitious cosmic ray

 (sspace)ttemporal (meta,virtual,..)entanglement includes; {x,..}, {x,y,..},..
  (logic)chains, (wheel)spins, (dealer)sign(al)s,..